syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Appearance customization

-You can customize the appearance of the toolbar by using the `ToolbarSettings` property.
-Below are some of the properties you can customize:
+Customize the appearance of the toolbar by using the `ToolbarSettings` property.
+The following are some of the properties you can customize:

-* `Background`: Specifies background color of the toolbar.
+* `Background`: Specifies the background color of the toolbar.
 * `IconColor`: Specifies the color of the icons in the toolbar.
 * `IconSize`: Specifies the size of the icons in the toolbar.
 The default value is 48.
 * `DisabledColor`: Specifies the color of the disabled icons in the toolbar.